-McRae, a Democrat, was the representative for Mississippi's 5th congressional district from 1859 to 1861.
+McRae was the representative for Mississippi’s 5th congressional district and was a Democrat.
+He served from 1859 to 1861.

 From Jan 1858 to Jan 1861, McRae missed 172 of 533 roll call votes, which is 32.3%.
 This is worse than the median of 24.1% among the lifetime records of representatives serving in Jan 1861.
 The chart below reports missed votes over time.